What Is Aggregatibacter Actinomycetemcomitans?

 Relationship Between AA and Localized Juvenile Periodontitis

 The JCDR article describes how AA is particularly associated with periodontitis (gum disease) in young individuals, known more specifically as Localized Juvenile Periodontitis (LJP).
-It occurs in 90% of aggressive cases of LJP and in 30% to 50% of severe periodontitis cases in adults.
+It occurs in 90% of cases of localized aggressive periodontitis and in 30-50% of severe periodontitis cases in adults.
 If this disease is left untreated in a younger patient, it can lead to destruction of the tooth tissues, hence why AA is known as a tooth killer.

 LJP is typically genetic or hereditary and mostly affects young adults between 25 and 30 years old.
 The condition involves the rapid destruction of gum tissues around incisors and first molars, as well as rapid bone loss around the affected teeth.